 Round 7: Extensibility

-Native apps can be created using tools like Cordova, but you will need to hire a team of developers to export your site, make many changes and construct the application.
-A process that costs time and money.
-It also compromises the quality of your application.
+Adding a native mobile version can be challenging with a marketplace builder.
+Although sites built using website builders are usually mobile friendly when viewed in a web browser, native apps (downloaded from Google Play or the iOS App store) offer several additional advantages: offline access, push notifications, and deep device integration.
+They can be created using tools like Cordova, but you will still need a team of developers to export your site, make adjustments and construct the application.
+A lopsided approach that not only costs time and money, but also compromises the quality of your application.

 When you share your online marketplace vision with a software development agency, you are encouraged to paint the big picture.
-This helps them to build the correct foundation.
+This assists them to build the correct foundation.
 This will save you from structural issues later on when you want to add more features and functionality.

 Winner: Dev agency